-Summative assessment can be internally school based assessment, clinical placement assessment or external assessment in the form of national examinations.
+Summative assessment can be internally school based assessment or external assessment in the form of national examinations.
 School based summative assessment should take place once at the end of each term and once at the end of the year.

-School summative assessment average scores for this subject will be weighted and included in the final national examinations grade.
+School summative assessment average scores for each subject will be weighted and included in the final national examinations grade.
 School based assessment average grade will contribute a certain percentage as teachers gain more experience and confidence in assessment techniques.
-Districts will be supported to continue their initiatives to organise a common test per class for all the schools to evaluate the performance and the achievement level of learners in each individual school.
-External summative assessment will be done at the end of S6.
+In the third year of the implementation of the new curriculum it will contribute 10% of the final grade, but will be progressively increased.
+Districts will be supported to continue their initiatives to organize a common test per class for all the schools to evaluate the performance and the achievement level of learners in each individual school.
+This is the comprehensive assessment that takes place at all levels of studies.
+This subject will be part of the External National Examination.
+External summative assessment will be done at the end of S6 and this will be for both theory and practical examination.